kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

 ---
-title: Set up routing for gRPC services
+title: Set up routing to gRPC services
-weight: 125
+weight: 20
 description: Routing to gRPC services with a gRPC client
 ---

-gRPC is a popular, high-performance framework used by many applications.
-In this guide, you learn how to expose a gRPC `Upstream` through a Gloo Edge `Virtual Service` and connect to it with a gRPC client.
+In this guide, you learn how to expose a gRPC `Upstream` through a Gloo Edge `Virtual Service`, and connect to it with a gRPC client.
 Then, you explore how to secure the communication between the gRPC client and the Envoy proxy by using TLS certificates.

 In this guide you complete the following tasks: